We are a group of people who care about privacy and transparency, and we’re working to protect our data and control its use.

 - Usage policies and violations thereof

 We believe that people have a right to know what data about them is collected and how it’s used.
 Individuals should have input into the process and maintain control over their data, regardless of whether the information is being gathered by private companies or government agencies.
 Collected data should only be used for its original purpose unless further consent is granted by the individual.
-Our mission

 To bring about transparency and control in the acquisition and use of surveillance systems in the Portland Metro area, whether personal data is captured by the government or by commercial entities.
 Transparency is essential to ensure privacy protections, community control, fairness, and respect for civil rights.